harryho/flat-api/README.rst

 .. code-block:: bash

     GET /api/posts       --> Get all posts
-    POST /api/posts      --> Add new post
+    GET /api/posts/1       --> Get the post which id is 1 POST /api/posts      --> Add new post
     PUT /api/posts/1     --> Update existing post which id is 1 DELETE /api/posts/1  --> Delete a post which id is 1